LucBUTGH/LucBUTGH/README.md

 - CSS
 - JavaScript
 - PHP
-- Vue.js
 - C#
 - Java
 - Kotlin
+- SQK

+And here are the languages and technologies I'm proficient in:

+- Vue.js
+- Laravel
-- MySQL
+- Tailwind
-- SQL Oracle
+- SpringBoot

 I'm always open to learning new technologies and enhancing my skills in the ones I already know.